 Ordering drinks

 The server will ask you something like “Qué van a tomar?” which means what would you like to drink.
-Depending on what you like, you may ask for:
+So, depending on what you like, you may ask for:

 “Un vaso de agua” – a glass of water